franciscop/crossroad/readme.md

 ```

 This method is the simplest to get started, but some people don't like having to add code to the production website only for the testing environment.
 That's all fine, there's another way that is a bit harder to setup but it's also more accurate to the browser's real behavior.

+#### Mock window.location

+The previous method has **a big limitation**: it doesn't allow you to navigate within your app for a test, since it's always forcing the same url.
+To avoid this and be able to test better the real-world behavior, use this method.

 When you are running Jest, it creates a fake `window` already, so you can plug into that to mock the behavior for the duration of the test.
 Doing it with a React component makes it even smoother: